Lemoncode/vuejs-by-sample/04 SFC Login/README.md

 In this sample we are going to create a `login` page.

-We will take a startup point sample _03 Render_.
+We will take a startup point sample _02 SFC Properties_.

 Summary steps:

- - Delete `hello.tsx`.
+- Delete `Hello.vue`.
+- Update `App.vue`.
 - Update `index.html`.
 - Create `login` page.
 - Configure router navigation.
 - Create `recipe list` page.
 - Create `LoginEntity` model.
 - Create fake `login` API.
 - Check valid login.

 # Steps to build it

 ## Prerequisites

 You will need to have Node.js installed in your computer.
-In order to follow this step guides you will also need to take sample _03 Render_ as a starting point.
+In order to follow this step guides you will also need to take sample _02 SFC Properties_ as a starting point.

 ## Steps